SIG SG 540: Variants

 Differences between the SG 542 and the SG 540 are mainly the result of adopting the more powerful 7.62×51mm cartridge.
 The SG 542 also uses normally 20/30-round box magazines (5 and 10 magazines were also manufactured) but the sights were modified with a 600 m setting in addition to the 100, 200, 300 and 500 m sight drum positions.

 The SG 543 carbine is a shortened variant of the SG 540 that has been modified with a short 300 mm barrel, a shorter gas cylinder and piston rod as well as a different handguard and sights with four apertures with settings for firing at 100, 200, 300 and 400 m firing range.
 The SG 543 lacks the integral bipod of the SG 540/542 and the reduced barrel cannot be used to fire rifle grenades.

 The SG 540 served as the basis for the SG 541 prototype, which would later become the SG 550 that entered service with the Swiss Armed Forces as the Stgw 90 (Sturmgewehr 90).

 Additionally, two semi-automatic variants were manufactured by MANURHIN between the late 1970s and the early 1980s specifically for the European civilian market: called the SIG Manurhin F.S.A. and the SIG Manurhin C.S.A..
 These rifles were chambered in .222 Remington and .243 Winchester respectively.
 Both were available with either 30-round or reduced 5-round magazines, and the option of a folding or fixed stock.
 The unusual chambering for this type of military-style rifle was an attempt to comply with regulations in certain European countries imposing restrictions on the civilian ownership of "military" cartridges such as the 5.56×45mm NATO/.223 Remington or 7.62×51mm NATO/.308 Winchester.

-In Canada, the SG 540 Series rifles are classified as non-restricted for civilian ownership, whereas the SG 550 series are prohibited.
-FAMAE have exported a limited number of semi-automatic only SG 540 (.223) and SG 542 (.308) rifles to civilian firearms owners in Canada, along with a small number of restricted SG 543 (.223) and 9 mm SAF carbines.